Tuesday, December 3, 2024

 Symptoms of Peripheral Neuropathy.

-Development and progression of of symptoms of peripheral neuropathy are depended on the cause.
+The development and progression of symptoms of peripheral neuropathy are depended on the cause.

 Using diabetic neuropathy as an example, because it is the most common cause of Peripheral Neuropathy.

-The symptom begins with numbness and loss of light touch sensation in the feet and progress upwards in the legs and thighs.
-It is a slow but progressive and generally bilateral and often symmetrical in distribution.
+The symptom begins with numbness and loss of light touch sensation in the feet and progresses upwards in the legs and thighs.
+It is slow but progressive and generally bilateral and often symmetrical in distribution.
 Gradually the pain, pressure, vibration and temperature sensations are lost.
-Patients frequent fall to the ground because of lack of sensation and develop progressive osteoarthritis of knees and ankles, due to absence of pain from these joints.
+Patients frequently fall to the ground because of a lack of sensation and develop progressive osteoarthritis of knees and ankles, due to the absence of pain from these joints.
 Similar changes also happen in fingers and hands.
-Frequently things fall off the hand and burning of fingers are common occurrence.
+Frequently things fall off the hand and the burning of fingers are common occurrence.
 Others develop burning pain, which is felt more intensely at night in bed.

-Loss of motor function of eyes results in double vision, difficulties in reading and writing.
+Loss of motor function of eyes results in double vision and difficulties in reading and writing.
 Wasting of muscles and loss of muscle mass, easy fallibility and generalized weakness follow.
-Autonomic functions abnormality manifests as decreased or absence of secretion from all glands, lack of sweating, hypotension, lightheartedness, dry mouth and eyes, difficulty in urination, impotency in male and constipation.
+Autonomic functions abnormality manifests as decreased or absence of secretion from all glands, lack of sweating, hypotension, lightheartedness, dry mouth and eyes, difficulty in urination, impotency in males and constipation.

 Causes of Peripheral Neuropathy:

-Beside diabetes mellitus the following are important causes:- Chronic alcoholism, Vitamin B1, B6, and B12 deficiency, Malignancy, Infection and Reactivation of dormant pathogen, direct injury to the nerves in accidents and burns, Systemic illnesses, Pressure on nerves by abnormal metabolite, Autoimmune diseases, Congenital, Poisoning, Side effects of prescribed medication, and idiopathic.
+Besides diabetes mellitus, the following are important causes:- Chronic alcoholism, Vitamin B1, B6, and B12 deficiency, Malignancy, Infection and Reactivation of dormant pathogens, direct injury to the nerves in accidents and burns, Systemic illnesses, Pressure on nerves by abnormal metabolite, Autoimmune diseases, Congenital, Poisoning, Side effects of prescribed medication, and idiopathic.

 Systemic diseases.
-Systemic disease is a process where every organ and tissues are venerable to the same pathological changes.
-Vasculitis is the worst disease from this aspect.
+Systemic disease is a process where every organ and tissue is vulnerable to the same pathological changes.
+Vasculitis is the worst disease in this aspect.
 Many peripheral nerves develop vasculitis at various locations, one at a time or several simultaneously.
 Both sensory and motor nerves are commonly involved.
 Nerve fibers derive nutrition from tiny arterial branches from muscular arteries, and vasculitis cuts arterial supply to the nerve fibers.

-Collagen vascular diseases like Lupus, Sjorgen syndrome and occasionally Rheumatoid arthritis are examples of neuropathy due to several pathological processes affecting peripheral nerves.
+Collagen vascular diseases like Lupus, Sjorgen syndrome and occasionally Rheumatoid arthritis are examples of neuropathy due to many pathological processes affecting peripheral nerves.

-Other systemic diseases, for example Whipple disease of the intestine, prevents fat soluble vitamins A, D, E and K absorption from the small intestine.
-These vitamins are required for maintenance of Myelin sheath of the nerves, deficiency of these vitamins causes neuropathy.
+Other systemic diseases, for example, Whipple disease of the intestine, prevents fat soluble vitamins A, D, E and K absorption from the small intestine.
+These vitamins are required for the maintenance of the Myelin sheath of the nerves, deficiency of these vitamins causes neuropathy.

 Lymphomas are bulky tumors, they put pressure on the nearby nerves.
 Lymphoma can also produce antibodies which can mistakenly attack nerve tissue, causing an autoimmune disease.

 Carpal tunnel syndrome.
-The median nerve at the front of the wrist has to negotiate through a tight bony passage between small wrists bones and any extra materials like amyloid, inflammatory cells in Sarcoidosis or mucoproteins in Hypothyroidism usually accumulate in and around the median nerve and produced pain and weakness of fingers and thumb and claw hands develop in late cases.
+The median nerve at the front of the wrist has to negotiate through a tight bony passage between small wrist bones and any extra materials like amyloid, inflammatory cells in Sarcoidosis, or mucoproteins in Hypothyroidism usually accumulate in and around the median nerve and produce pain and weakness of fingers and thumb and claw hands develop in late cases.
 Carpal tunnel syndrome may be unilateral or bilateral.

 Congenital.
 Acute Intermittent Porphyria is an autosomal dominant inherited disorder due to the absence of one or many of the 8 enzymes required for Heme synthesis.
 Heme is a part of Hemoglobin.
-This results in accumulation of intermediate metabolites, chief among them is delta Aminolevulonic acid.
-Intermittent attacks consist of – (a) paralysis of limbs and muscles of respiration, and acute pain and (b) eruption of blisters on sun-exposed skin, and various GI symptoms including abdominal pain and (c) Hallucination, seizures and psychosis.
+This results in the accumulation of intermediate metabolites, chief among them is delta Aminolevulinic acid.
+Intermittent attacks consist of – (a) paralysis of limbs and muscles of respiration, and acute pain and (b) eruption of blisters on sun-exposed skin, and various GI symptoms including abdominal pain and (c) Hallucination, seizures, and psychosis.
 Attacks are precipitated by certain medications and food or starvation.
-An attack usually lasts 7 to10 days, but attacks are recurrent.
+An attack usually lasts 7 to 10 days, but attacks are recurrent.

 Poisoning.
 Lead and Mercury are poison to humans, specially if it happens in a growing child.
-Lead pipes and paints are the primary source of lead poisoning.
-Shrimp farming and bottom feeders fish cultures are the chief source of mercury poisoning.
+Lead pipes and paints are the primary sources of lead poisoning.
+Shrimp farming and bottom feeder fish cultures are the chief sources of mercury poisoning.
 FDA has successfully limited other sources of mercury poisoning by regulating its use in industries and laboratories.
-In lead poisoning, the paralysis of motor nerve fibers of the extensors of the wrist and ankles are primarily affected, resulting in wrist drop and foot drop.
+In lead poisoning, the paralysis of motor nerve fibers of the extensors of the wrist and ankles is primarily affected, resulting in wrist drop and foot drop.
 Motor skill in the developing child is markedly limited.

-Mercury binds with sulfhydryl group on proteins and paralyses enzymes and disrupts calcium movements in the neurons and myelin sheaths.
+Mercury binds with sulfhydryl group on proteins and paralyzes enzymes and disrupts calcium movements in the neurons and myelin sheaths.
 Disruption of normal function produces neuropathy.
-The main features of mercury poisoning are tremors of finger, eyelids and lips, numbness of hand and feet, incoordination of movements and ambulatory difficulties and memory.
+The main features of mercury poisoning are tremors of fingers, eyelids and lips, numbness of hands and feet, incoordination of movements and ambulatory difficulties and memory.

 Autoimmune inflammatory neuropathy.
-Guillain-Barré syndrome is an autoimmune disease, acquired in most cases after a viral infection, but other infection like Mycoplasma can produce this acute life-threatening illness.
-An acute inflammatory demyelinating polyradiculopathy and causes paralysis of lower part of the body then rapidly progress upwards and paralyses the Diaphragm and other respiratory muscles.
-In some others, the paralysis stars in the eye muscles and muscles of the eyelids and lips, then spreads.
+Guillain-Barré syndrome is an autoimmune disease, acquired in most cases after a viral infection, but other infections like Mycoplasma can produce this acute life-threatening illness.
+An acute inflammatory demyelinating polyradiculopathy and causes paralysis of the lower part of the body then rapidly progresses upwards and paralyzes the Diaphragm and other respiratory muscles.
+In some others, the paralysis starts in the eye muscles and muscles of the eyelids and lips, then spreads.

-Footnotes:- many diseases very briefly mentioned here, one may read more about them by finding previous blogs in humiheath.blogspot.com
+Footnotes:- many diseases are very briefly mentioned here, one may read more about them by finding previous blogs on humiheath.blogspot.com

 Monday, October 14, 2024